Derek Boshier: Career

 Never one to allow his message to be governed by any particular medium, at the 1964 The New Generation show at the Whitechapel Gallery he exhibited large shaped canvases with vibrant areas of evenly applied colour.
-Boshier's work was included in the exhibition "Around the Automobile" in 1965 at The Museum of Modern Art, New York.
+Boshier's work was included in the exhibition "Around the Automobile" in 1965 at The Museum of Modern Art (MoMA), New York.
 After 1966 he has used metal, coloured plastics, even neon light, the materials of the commercial sign maker, to create three-dimensional objects.
 Also he has experimented both with books and film.

 After making a name for himself as one of Pop Art's elite, starting in the 1970s Boshier created work that broke out of the genre including progressively more graphic figurative paintings and hard-edged, non representational canvases on the border of Op Art.
-His work in photography, screen-print, film, collage, and assemblage has led critic Jonathan Griffin to argue that Derek Boshier, although foremost a painter, is most vastly a contemporary artist than just a pop artist.
+His work in photography, screen-print, film, collage, and assemblage has led critic Jonathan Griffin to argue that Derek Boshier, although foremost a painter, is more vastly a contemporary artist rather than just a pop artist.

 During the early 1970s Boshier taught at Central School of Art and Design where one of his pupils was John Mellor (later known as Joe Strummer of The Clash).
 This led to Boshier designing The Clash's second song book which included a collection of drawings and paintings released in conjunction with the album Give 'Em Enough Rope.

 In 1979 at the request of David Bowie, portrait photographer Brian Duffy introduced the two artists.
 This meeting resulted in a 37-year friendship that lasted until Bowie's death.
 Boshier designed David Bowie cover art for Lodger and Let's Dance.
 For Lodger, Boshier also designed the inner gatefold which featured a college of images representing the themes of life and death.
 Boshier also designed stage sets for Bowie.

 Derek Boshier moved to Houston, Texas in the 1980s, at a time when contemporary art in Texas and Houston in particular, were receiving national and international attention.
 The Houston skyline and other impressions of the region, from cowboys to corporate business executives (suggestive of the oil industry or Texas Instruments Inc.), appeared in a number of his canvases from this period.
 Several notable museum exhibitions included or surveyed his work form this period including: "Derek Boshier: Paintings from 1980–1981", Contemporary Arts Museum Houston 1981; "Derek Boshier: Texas Works", Institute of Contemporary Arts, London 1982; "Fresh Paint, The Houston School" Museum of Fine Arts, Houston 1985 (traveling to P.S.1 Contemporary Art Center (now MoMA PS1), Long Island City, New York); "Derek Boshier: The Texas Years", Contemporary Art Museum, Houston 1995.

-Boshier now lives in Los Angeles, USA.
-Social commentary has once more become a major element of his work tackling head on subjects that have strong political overtones such as gun control, police brutality and once again, the multinationals - this time on home turf.
-He is a visiting lecturer at University of California Los Angeles School of Arts where he teaches drawing.
+Boshier lived in Los Angeles, U.S..
+Social commentary had once more become a major element of his work tackling head on subjects that have strong political overtones such as gun control, police brutality and once again, the multinationals – this time on home turf.
+He was a visiting lecturer at University of California Los Angeles School of Arts where he taught drawing.